 Further translations are allowed to be conducted with the agreement of the authors (conditions available on the RCADS user guide).

 The questionnaire takes between five and ten minutes to administer.
 Both parent and child questionnaires can be given to the appropriate respondent to complete themselves.
 Alternatively, in order to ensure that each item is understood by the respondent, or to gain additional information about each response, the questionnaires can be administered directly by the clinician who can ask follow-up questions.

-- Panic Parent-reported
+- Panic disorder (Child Self-Reported)

-The RCADS and the RCADS-P can be scored using spreadsheets available from the developer.
+The RCADS and the RCADS-P can be scored using spreadsheets or syntax available from the developer (link: https://www.childfirst.ucla.edu/resources/).
 The young person’s equivalent US School Grade must be entered, which is grade one below the UK school year.
 A "t-score" is calculated on these spreadsheets/syntax from a raw score (total score of the scale or subscale).
-The measures can also be scored by hand following the instructions on the Scoring Aids for the RCADS and RCADS-P
+The measures can also be scored manually following the instructions on the Scoring Aids for the RCADS and RCADS-P

 The ‘clinical thresholds’ for the overall score were established using the anxiety disorders interview schedule for DSM-IV, child and parent versions (ADIS-IV-C/P; Silverman & Albano, 1996) as a comparison (Chorpita et al., 2005).
 The thresholds for sub-scales are set using normative data.